 Guidelines for Laboratory /Term Work Assessment: Continuous assessment of laboratory work should be based on the overall performance of Laboratory assignments by a student.
-Assessment of each Laboratory assignment will assign grades/marks based on parameters, such as timely completion, performance, innovation, efficient codes, punctuality, documentation, and neatness.
-A set of suggested assignment lists is provided each student must perform at least 10 assignments.
-In addition to these, instructors must assign one real-life application in the form of a mini-project based on the concepts learned.
-Instructor must also set one assignment or mini-project that is suitable to the respective branch.
+The assessment of laboratory and term work shall be continuous and based on the overall performance of the student during the course.
+Evaluation of each laboratory assignment shall be carried out by awarding appropriate marks/grades considering parameters such as timely completion, correctness of output, logical approach, code efficiency, innovation, punctuality, documentation, and neatness.
+A prescribed list of laboratory assignments is provided, and all students are required to complete all assignments as part of the term work.
+In addition to the prescribed assignments, the instructor shall assign at least one mini-project based on real-life applications, integrating the concepts covered in the course.